chpc-tech-eval/chpc25-scc-nationals/HemePure/README.md

 # Required Submission

-You are required to submit a REAMD.md file explaining your submission (compilers, openmd, build process and parameters), your build and compilation scripts, your compiled binary, a png screenshot of your vizualization, your output files report.txt and report.xml for verification.
+You are required to submit a REAMD.md file explaining your submission (compilers, MPI, build process and parameters), your build and compilation scripts, your compiled binary, a png screenshot of your vizualization, your output files report.txt and report.xml for verification.

 This benchmark will be scored and evaluated according to:
 1. 5000 steps [2%]